Board of Directors

 Dr Paul Hamilton

 Paul Hamilton graduated in Science with majors in physiology and pharmacology before finishing his medical degree at University of Auckland in 2006.
 He subsequently worked for a number of different District Health Boards furthering his training in general medicine and surgery.
 His special interest in pharmacology drew him to ACS where he practices as a Research Physician.
+Paul has acted as a collaborative Investigator in more than 100 early phase clinical trials and Principal Investigator for studies including Entry-In-Human, Bioequivalence and Drug-Drug Interaction across a diverse range of therapeutic indications.

 Dr Bridget Maher